pncsoares/dotnet-design-patterns/ExampleGuide.md

 ## Add documentation

 Finish the good work by adding some documentation, scenarios, pros and cons or other things that you know about the design pattern.

+## Add images

+If you want to show something you can screenshot and then reference that in a markdown file.
+To do that just save the image or the screenshot in `./.github/images/{DesignPatternName}Pattern/image-name.extension`